 Bachelor of Arts (2010), Social Anthropology and International Studies

 Peer Reviewed Publications

 Behrman J, Wright KQ, Grant MJ, and E Soler-Hampesjek.
-Modern Contraceptive use among young adult women (ages 15-24) in Sub-Saharan Africa between 1990 and 2015.
-(Conditionally Accepted at Studies in Family Planning)
+2018.
+Trends in Modern Contraceptive Use among Young Adult Women in

 Boydell V, Neema S, Wright KQ, and Hardee K. 2018.
 “Closing the Gap” Between People and Programs.
 Lessons from Implementation of Social Accountability for Family Planning and Reproductive Health in Uganda.
 African Journal of Reproductive Health.
 22(1):73-84.

 Wright, KQ.
 K. Hardee and J. Townsend.
 (2016).
 The pitfalls of using selective data to represent the effectiveness, relevance and utility of the Standard Days Method (SDM) of contraception.
 Contraception.
 94(4):374-75.

 Scott, V.K., L.B.
 Gottschalk, K.Q.
 Wright, C. Twose, M. Bohren, M.E.
 Schmitt, and N. Ortayli.
 (2015).
 Community Health Workers’ Provision of Family Planning Services in Low- and Middle-Income Countries: A Systematic Review of Effectiveness.
 Studies in Family Planning.
 46(3):241-261.

 Wright K. “Socioeconomic Disadvantage and Contraceptive Stratification: Evidence from the HER Salt Lake Study on Contraceptive Choice and Practice.”
 Population Association of America 2019 Meeting, Session 149: Contraceptive Use in the United States.
 Austin.